Anarchism in Argentina: FORA split

-The events of 1909 and 1910 left the Argentinian anarchists fatigued.
+The events of 1909 and 1910 left the Argentine anarchists fatigued.
 The movement's growth stalled as a result of state repression and the country's economic problems.
-The Law of Social Defense, passed as a reaction to the Falcón assassination, allowed the government to deny any foreigner who committed crimes punishable under Argentinian law entry into the country, prohibited the entry of anarchists, banned groups disseminating anarchist propaganda, and granted local authorities the power to prohibit any public meetings which subversive ideas could be expressed at.
+The Law of Social Defense, passed as a reaction to the Falcón assassination, allowed the government to deny any foreigner who committed crimes punishable under Argentine law entry into the country, prohibited the entry of anarchists, banned groups disseminating anarchist propaganda, and granted local authorities the power to prohibit any public meetings which subversive ideas could be expressed at.

 Meanwhile, the moderate syndicalist CORA grew in size as a result of its pragmatic approach, which included participating in negotiations with employers in place of direct action as advocated by the anarchists.
 Striving for labor unity, the CORA set up a fusion committee with some non-affiliated unions to push for a merger with the FORA.
 The majority of the FORA agreed, calling for the CORA to abolish itself and enter the FORA.
 At the April 1915 FORA congress, its ninth, a resolution which reversed its commitment to anarchist communism was passed, paving the way for the CORA unions to join.
 Only a minority in the FORA rejected this move.
 After the congress, this minority started a breakaway federation under the name FORA V, referring to the fifth congress, which the resolution for anarcho-communism was passed at.
 While the FORA IX had somewhere between 100,000 and 120,000 members, the anarchist FORA V had 10,000 at the most, though both figures are considered unreliable.
-The FORA V was strongest in the interior of the country, where most of the workers were native Argentinians.
+The FORA V was strongest in the interior of the country, where most of the workers were native Argentines.

 With the start of World War I in 1914, the conditions for the anarchist movement became even more unfavorable.
 The falling of wages and a net migration back to Europe created poor premises for any kind of labor activism and the anarchist FORA V struggled to adapt to this.
 After a railworkers' strike broke out in October 1917, the anarchists called for a futile general strike and received little support from the FORA IX.
 A meat-packers' strike in Berisso and Avellaneda led by the anarchists was defeated in 1918.